slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Never waste your time trying to explain who you are to people who are committed to misunderstanding you."
 -- Dream Hampton [1971]*

 > *"Play long-term games with long-term people.
 The secret to a happy relationship is two happy people.
 If you loose somebody for being yourself, then you never had them to begin with.
 Find a relationship where you, naturally being you, makes the other person happy and viceversa.
 The worst way to build a relationship is to try to build a relationship.
-The people you most want to impress can read your intentions."
+The people you most want to impress can read your intentions." (...)
+"If you ask someone why they’re with someone else and the answer sounds like a resume, it’s over." (...)
+"Intimacy is a flower - it blooms in a healthy relationship, and disappears in a sick one." (...)
+"The basis for friendship, relationship, partnership - isn’t proximity or time spent together - it’s values." (...)
+"Ultimately, you attract the complement of what you project."
--- Naval Ravikant {paraphrased} [1974]*
+-- Naval Ravikant [1974]*

 > *"The most authentic relationship is between two people who don’t speak the same language." (...)
 "A beautiful relationship is between equals, intellectually and ethically."
 -- rapahelz@x*

+> *"There are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older.
+2) insanely crazy heartbreak.
+There are simply no other ways."
+-- signulll@x*